Types of Pronoun with Examples | Kinds of Pronoun

 Indefinite Pronouns

-Indefinite Pronouns are pronouns that do not indicate an exact person or object such as someone, no body, anybody.Some more examples of indefinite pronouns are either, neither, any, some, several, many etc.
+Indefinite Pronouns are types of pronoun that do not indicate an exact person or object such as someone, no body, anybody.Some more examples of indefinite pronouns are either, neither, any, some, several, many etc.

 Reflexive Pronoun

-Reflexive Pronouns are the pronouns that reflect back to the subject.
+Reflexive Pronouns are the kinds of pronouns that reflect back to the subject.

 Interrogative Pronouns